jacobm001/blog_posts/Storing_Data.md

 One of the biggest advantages of using a DBMS is that unlike the lack of caching abilities in the former options, a DBMS is able to keep the most used information in RAM between instances of your application running.
 If you're just logging sensor information, this may not be a big deal, but if you're trying to run a website that has a high amount of traffic, the advanced caching capabilities of an RDMS can make a huge difference.

 Unfortunately, all that performance can come at a significant cost.
 The RDMS will take a non-insignificant amount of disk space and system resources.
 You'll have to decide if that trade off is worth it for your specific project.
+Alternatively, you can store the RDMS on a different machine, and connect to it via a network.
+This removes the load from the given Raspberry Pi, but does require a decent network connection.

 ### Examples
 1. [MySQL](https://www.mysql.com/) a relational DBMS
 2. [PostgreSQL](http://www.postgresql.org/) a relational DBMS
 3. [MongoDB](https://www.mongodb.com/) a noSQL document database

+## In Summary

+For most projects, flat file or embedded databases are probably sufficient, but some projects may benefit from more powerful solutions.
+You'll need to evalute what your project is doing, and determine which works for you.